5. Scalaz Typeclasses

 repeating an effect without stopping.
 The instance of Apply must be

-stack safe or we’ll get StackOverflowError.
+stack safe or we will get StackOverflowError.

 5.6.2 Bind

-functions over the values of a data structure to return new data
+values of a data structure to return new data structures that are then joined.

 @typeclass trait Bind[F[_]] extends Apply[F] {